Academy for the Arts, Science and Technology

 The Academy for the Arts, Science and Technology (shortened as AAST or The Academy) is a branch school of the Horry County Schools system in Horry County, South Carolina.
 It has a focus on specific career majors and has qualifying status as a Blue Ribbon School and as a New American High School.
-However, despite the popularity and successes of the school, by a vote of the Horry County School Board on October 21, 2019, the program was partially dismantled and converted into a two-year program.
+Despite this, by a vote of the Horry County School Board on October 21, 2019, the program was partially dismantled and converted into a two-year program from a four-year program.
+In 2025, AAST was admitted to SCASA's Palmetto's Finest list.